 Daily COVID-19 update from Putnam County

 (Greencastle, Ind.)
-Putnam County officials provided a daily COVID-19 update to the public today, which includes a new visitor policy at Putnam County Hospital and free testing for healthcare professionals and first responders by the Lilly Clinic.
+Putnam County officials provided a daily COVID-19 update to the public today, which includes an increase in confirmed cases.

 Additional updates include:

 No visitor policy at Putnam County Hospital in place: Putnam County Hospital enacted a no visitors policy today to protect patients and the hospital community from COVID19.
 To learn more, visit www.pchosp.org.

 With warmer weather on the horizon, citizens are encouraged to follow social and